bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 The second part of the configuration of the Offensive Windows VM consists of modifications to make the Offensive Windows VM which resides outside of the target domain, blend in with the hosts in the domain.
 Part of blending in is to make sure that like all hosts that are part of the domain Kerberos authentication is used as opposed to NTLM authentication.
 To accomplish this, it is required for the Windows VM to trust the target domain and because of that is willing to use its (Kerberos) credential material.

 ## Host
 In logs of systems where the Offensive Windows VM will be communicating with, regularly the computer name and in some cases even the internal (!)
 IP address of the Offensive Windows VM, meaning the IP address used between the Linux routing VM and Offensive Windows VM, is being logged.
 To keep maximum OPSEC, it is useful for the Offensive Windows VM to blend in with the hostnames and maybe even IP addresses used in the target organization.
 The computer name of the Offensive Windows VM can simply be changed in the computer settings, which subsequentially requires a reboot to be applied.
 To update the IP configuration, the IP address of the Linux routing VM needs to be updated and in case the DHCP server is used, these ranges need to be updated.
-For detailed instructions, refer to the Offensive setup: Linux routing VM section.
+For detailed instructions, refer to the [Offensive setup: Linux routing VM](/living-off-the-foreign-land-windows-as-offensive-platform#offensive-setup-linux-routing-vm) section in part 1.
 After updating the configuration, make sure to restart the dnsmasq service and refresh the IP configuration on Windows.

 ## CLDAP
 As mentioned before, in addition to running the `cldaproxy.sh` utility, it is possible to configure Windows reduce the use of Connectionless LDAP (CLDAP).
 This can be done using Windows' `ksetup.exe` command-line utility.
 For every domain to be accessed the following command-line can be executed where `AD.BITSADMIN.COM` (ksetup prefers upper casing) is the target domain.